JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     arc2r(O,    B,    A, :path)
 ```

-Once we've added all four sections to the path we can stroke and fill it.
-If you want to use separate styles for the stroke and fill, you can use a "preserve" version of the first action.
-This applies the action but keeps the path around for more actions.
+Finally, once we've added all four sections to the path we can stroke and fill it.
+If you want to use separate styles for the stroke and fill, you can use a `preserve` version of the first action.
+This applies the action but keeps the path available for more actions.

 ```julia
     strokepreserve()